-All assessment results are valid for a period of one calendar year.
+All assessment results are valid for two calendar years.
 Students should make sure they enroll in the courses their assessment results qualified them for before their assessment results expire.
 Once the results have expired, students will be blocked from enrolling in those courses and will need to retest.